dward2/BME547/Lectures/intro_to_security.md

 used to send secret information to another person without prior agreement of any encryption keys.

-We will be using the `pycroptodome` package.
+We will be using the `pycryptodome` package.

 With a partner, complete the following steps.